calvinwkl/swift-xcode-starter/README.md

 Use Xcode 9.4 and Swift 4.

-Open `starter.xcodeproj` and hit run.
+Open `starter.xcodeproj`, select a simulator and hit run.

-You should see the app showing in a simulator with a blue background.
+You should see the app showing in the simulator with a blue background.

 ## License